ppliuboy/SelFlow/README.md

 Code and model will release on this repository.

+Please first check our [DDFlow](https://github.com/ppliuboy/DDFlow), which employs a simple but effective strategy to cope with occluded pixels.

 ## Citation
 If you find SelFlow useful in your research, please consider citing: